danbev/learning-ai/notes/transformers.md

 So for example if we want to have 4 heads and the embedding dimension size is 512, then we will have 4 4x126 matrices.
-Each one of these are called a head and the are separate from each there are used to perform the single-head attention function that we went through above.
+Each one of these are called a head and they are separate from each there and are used to perform the single-head attention function that we went through above.
 ```
 Attention(Q'₀, K'₀, V'₀) = softmax((Q'₀, K'₀, V'₀)/√dₖ) x V'₀
 Attention(Q'₁, K'₁, V'₁) = softmax((Q'₁, K'₁, V'₁)/√dₖ) x V'₁